-The primary goals of discipline at KU is restorative (i.e., not punitive) and the physical, emotional, and spiritual protection of the community.
+The primary goals of discipline at KU are restorative (i.e., not punitive) and the physical, emotional, and spiritual protection of the community.

 The first step in student discipline is a meeting with the Director of Student Affairs to make sure the student understands the offence (admonition) and to evaluate the student's attitude.
-At that meeting, the Director of Student Services will provide the student a written statement concerning the suspect behavior.
-If the student does not evidence a change of behavior, the process will go forward through probation, suspension and expulsion.
+At that meeting, the Director of Student Services will provide the student with a written statement concerning the suspect behavior.
+If the student does not evidence a change of behavior, the process will go forward through probation, suspension, and expulsion.
 At the point that the later three steps begin, a student may appeal his case to a committee of disinterested faculty and students (see Student Rights and Due Process above).
 A final appeal can be made to the administrative council.
-Legal restrictions can cause exceptions to the above procedures.
-In an event where the administration believes a crime has been committed, the administration will report the matter to the proper law enforcement agency.